TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 Setting positioning is required for instancing to activate.

 All defined catergories have to have data for the same amount of instances.
-If the amount of instances inferred from the length of those lists do not match, mesh isn't valid for drawing and can't be drawn.
+If the amount of instances inferred from the length of those lists do not match, mesh is not valid for drawing and cannot be drawn.

 ---
 ```scratch